lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

  }
 ~~~

-The end entity may request one or more nonces for different attestation
+The end entity may request nonces for different attestation
 statement types.
 The `ATTESTATION-STATEMENT` type is defined in
 {{I-D.ietf-lamps-csr-attestation}}.
 If a NonceRequest structure does not
 contain type, the RA/CA MAY generate a nonce itself and include it in the